GuilhermeRossato/remote-function-call/README.md

 ## Motivation

-Most remote function call libraries work with very little layers of abstracting and many steps between calling a function and that annoys me.
+Most remote function call libraries work with very little layers of abstraction and many steps between calling a function which doesn't exist in higher languages.

 Programming should be simple and should always strive to be as simple as the language in which they were written allows it.

-If you need to go over hoops to do something simple (i.e. call a function from another program) then you're either reinventing the wheel or doing something wrong.
+If you need to go over hoops to do something simple like calling a function from another program then you just have an outdated tool.

 ## Useful Links